cloudhotspot/salt-starter/README.md

 A Docker Compose environment for developing and testing Salt configurations.

-This environment is based upon <a href="https://github.com/jacksoncage/salt-docker" _target="blank">jacksoncage/salt-docker</a>.
+This environment is originally based from <a href="https://github.com/jacksoncage/salt-docker" _target="blank">jacksoncage/salt-docker</a>.

 ## Introduction

-The default configuration for this environment establishes a Salt master and two Salt minions.
+The default configuration for this environment establishes a Salt master and two Salt minions running Ubuntu 14.04.2 LTS.

 The intention is for this environment to work against a local Docker daemon, with file sharing enabled between your machine and Docker containers so that you can maintain your Salt configurations on your local machine and test them in your Docker environment.